 A transitional housing program is established to be administered by the commissioner.
 The commissioner may make grants to eligible recipients or enter into agreements with community action agencies or other public or private nonprofit agencies to make grants to eligible recipients to initiate, maintain, or expand programs to provide transitional housing and support services for persons in need of transitional housing, which may include up to six months of follow-up support services for persons who complete transitional housing as they stabilize in permanent housing.
 The commissioner must ensure that money appropriated to implement this section is distributed as soon as practicable.
 The commissioner may make grants directly to eligible recipients.
-The commissioner may use up to ten percent of the appropriation available for this program for persons needing assistance longer than 24 months.
+The commissioner may extend use of this program for persons needing assistance longer than 36 months.

 A housing and redevelopment authority established under section 469.003 or a community action agency recognized under section 256E.31 is eligible for assistance under the program.
 In addition, a partnership, joint venture, corporation, or association that meets the following requirements is also eligible: